DEGoodmanWilson/luna/docs/using.md

 ## CMake

 If you've never used Conan before, it works with a wide range of project toolchains, but Conan works best with CMake.
-You can specify the `cmake` generator in the `conanfile.txt`:
+You can specify the `cmake` generator in the `conanfile.txt` before running `conan install`:

 ```
 [generators]